 SECTION II.
-MEDICAID MANAGED CARE RATES WITH LONG-TERM SERVICES AND SUPPORTS

-1. Managed Long-Term Services and Supports

-- a. the structure of the capitation rates and rate cells or rating categories (e.g. blended, non-blended, etc.). - b. the structure of the rates and the rate cells, and the data, assumptions, and methodology used to develop the rates in light of the overall rate setting approach. - c. any other payment structures, incentives, or disincentives used to pay the MCOs, PIHPs or PAHPs (for example, states may provide
+MEDICAID MANAGED CARE RATES WITH LONG-TERM SERVICES AND SUPPORTS 1.
+Managed Long-Term Services and Supports for MLTSS programs, or for programs that include MLTSS as part of the covered benefits must also specifically address the following considerations: a. the structure of the capitation rates and rate cells or rating categories (e.g. blended, non-blended, etc.). b. the structure of the rates and the rate cells, and the data, assumptions, and methodology used to develop the rates in light of the overall rate setting approach. c. any other payment structures, incentives, or disincentives used to pay the MCOs, PIHPs or PAHPs (for example, states may provide